dftbplus/skpar/docs/source/skopt/objectives.rst

 ======================================================================

 Central to the optimisation problem are objectives.
-The problem is defined as a weighted multi-objective optimisation, where each objective typically is composed of multiple sub-objectives itself, but upon evaluation, its fitness is a single scalar.
-Each objective is assigned a weight, corresponding to its relative significance.
+The problem is defined as a weighted multi-objective optimisation, where each objective typically is composed of multiple sub-objectives itself.
+Each objective is scalarized, meaning that it is evaluated to a single scalar that represents its own fitness.
+Each objective is assigned a weight, corresponding to its relative significance; weights are automatically normalised.
 A good review of the mathematical formulation is found here [MOO-review]_.

 The declaration of an objective establishes a way for a direct comparison between some reference data and some model data.
-With each data item is associated a weight, corresponding to the significance of this item relative to the rest of the items.
+With each pair of data items from the reference and model data there is associated a weight (a normalised sub-weight) that corresponds to the significance of this item relative to the rest of the items within the reference data object.
-These weights are regarded as sub-weights, and are used for the scalarisation of a given objective.
+These weights are used in the individual fitness evaluation of each objective.

 Assumptions
 ======================================================================

+The following assumptions govern the declaration of objectives in the input YAML file for SKOPT:

+1. **Reference data** is stated in the declaration of each objective either explicitly, or implicitly, e.g. via filename.

+2. **Model data** is contained in a Model Database (MDB) which is completely independent from the declaration of objectives.
+The latter merely declares the name of the object to be queried from the MDB.

-1) **Objective name** defines the object to be queried from the Model Database (MDB).
-Exception to this rule is an objective with key-value pairs as reference data -- the keys define the queries in that case, and the name of the objective is irrelevant.
+3. **Objective name** defines the object to be queried from the Model Database (MDB).
+Exception to this rule is an objective with key-value pairs as reference data -- in this case the keys define the queries, and the name of the objective is irrelevant.

-2) **Format of reference data** in combination with the **number of model names** uniquely defines the type of objective.
+4. **Objective type** is deduced from *Format of reference data* in combination with the *number of model names* (from the MDB) that are associated with the objective.

    The type of reference data could be:

-    * 1-D array: e.g. energy-volume relation of a solid
+    * 1-D array: e.g. the energy values of an energy-volume relation of a solid

-    * 2-D array: e.g. band-structure of a solid
+    * 2-D array: e.g. the band-structure of a solid (the set of eigenstates at different *k*-number.

-    * key-value pairs: e.g. named physical quantities, like effective masses, E-k points within the first Brilloin zone, etc.
+    * key-value pairs: e.g. named physical quantities, like effective masses, specific E-k points within the first Brilloin zone, etc.

-3) **Correspondence between model data and reference data** may be non trivial when the data has the character of a band-structure, i.e. is 2D array.
+5. **Correspondence between model data and reference data** may be non trivial when the data has the character of a band-structure, i.e. is 2D array.
 In this case correspondence can be established via *use*, and *align* clauses, as in the example YAML code below.